1. Preface

 4. Setup PostgreSQL Database

-Install a Postgre database server onto your application server or dedicated database server.
+Install a Postgres database server onto your application server or dedicated database server.

 Login to your postgres user, run psql CLI tool and execute the SQL commands.